pitmonticone/linelist/README.md

 package should be seen as a separate one, and will not aim to be backward compatible due to its change in scope.

-The development version of {linelist} can be installed from [GitHub](https://github.com/) with:
+The development version of *linelist* can be installed from [GitHub](https://github.com/) with:

 ``` r